oktadev/okta-blog/_source/_posts/2020-11-04-protecting-a-laravel-api-with-jwt.md

 author: karl-hughes
 by: contractor
 communities: [php]
-description: "In this step by step tutorial you'll learn how to protect a Laravel API using JSON Web Tokens"
+description: "In this step-by-step tutorial you'll learn how to protect a Laravel API using JSON Web Tokens."
 tags: [php,jwt,laravel]
 tweets:
 - "Laravel 💙 JWT ➡ "